elabftw/elabdoc/doc/user-guide.rst

    - See revisions: View revisions to the main text of the entry
    - See changelog: View the changelog for the entry
    - Archive/Unarchive: Archiving removes the entry from the default list and adds it to the list of archived entries
-   - Delete entry: Perform a soft-delete of the entry.
-The entry will be removed but a copy will be stored in the   backend database, where a Sysadmin can access it.
-See the section on :ref:`Restoring deleted entries <restoring-deleted-entries>`.
+   - Delete entry: Perform a :ref:`soft-delete <soft-delete>` of the entry

 Date (started on)